 FlowZero:

-Zero-Shot Text-to-Video Synthesis with
+Zero-Shot Text-to-Video Generation

 1ReLER Lab, University of Technology Sydney, 2CCAI, Zhejiang University